Credit Cards Business Credit Cards

 Step 2: Compare the various card types

-Once you’ve figured out whether you’re likely eligible for a business credit card, spend some time comparing your options.
-Just like personal credit cards, there are lots of different business cards on the market with different features and benefits.
-It’s important to find the one that best aligns with your business and your needs.
+Like personal credit cards, there are many business cards on the market with different features and benefits.
+Find the one that best aligns with your business and your needs.

-You might also want to consider your day-to-day business expenses.
-Many issuers offer free employee cards and the ability to easily manage limits for each, which can be helpful if you’ll have multiple employees with spending privileges.
+You might also want to consider functionality.
+Many issuers offer free employee cards and the ability to easily manage limits for each.
+This feature can be useful if your employees participate in client lunches or purchase office supplies in person, for example.

 Lastly, consider whether the card offers cashback rewards, bonus points, or bonus miles on your normal business spending.
 For instance, if your employees drive a lot and a certain card's rewards program offers bonus points at gas stations, it could be a good fit for you.
 Or if you know you'll be spending a lot at office supply stores, then you'll want a card that rewards you for that.